 New England 1000 2017 will mark our 25th Anniversary and 95th event.
 It’s scheduled May 21 through May 26, 2017.
 Because our first rally was in Vermont in 1993, to celebrate we’re starting and ending at Stowe Mountain Lodge.
 It’s near Smuggler’s Notch, then rallying around Vermont, New Hampshire and Maine.

 Our wonderful friend John Whitney Payson died in October, and his pals Chris Nast II, Peter Efros and Rick Snow are helping us make the forthcoming New England 1000 not only a gala celebration of 25 years of Vintage Rallies, but also something of a memorial to John.

-Mountain Mille is planned for October 8 through 13, 2017 starting and ending at The Homestead in Hot Springs, VA, staying during the week at The Greenbrier in White Sulphur Springs, WV and driving a variety of delicious mountain roads, including the Back of the Dragon.
+Mountain Mille is planned for October 8 through 13, 2017 starting and ending at The Homestead in Hot Springs, VA.
+Additionally, you will be staying during the week at The Greenbrier in White Sulphur Springs, WV.
+Plus, driving a variety of delicious mountain roads, including the Back of the Dragon.

 We already have a whole group of Texas enthusiasts who’ve signed up for our rally in West Texas.
-Every five years or so, we head West of the Pecos to visit Marfa, Lajitas, Big Bend National Park and the Chaparral Wing of the Petroleum Museum.
-Our old friend hotelier Charles Mallory is helping us out this year, and it should be even more special than in the past.
+Every five years or so, we head West of the Pecos.
+We visit Marfa, Lajitas, Big Bend National Park and the Chaparral Wing of the Petroleum Museum.
+Our old friend hotelier Charles Mallory is helping us out this year.
+Therefore, it should be even more special than in the past.
 We’ve tentatively scheduled Texas 1000 for November 12 through November 17, 2017.
 As we get closer, there’ll be more information at www.vintagerallies.com.

 For Premier Financial Services